 Beards have perhaps not made as much of a come back in Port as in some suburbs north of the river.
-Nevertheless, I thought to have a look at some of our former Port leaders from a beard perspective.
+Nevertheless, this post takes a look at some of our former Port leaders from a beard perspective.

 George Sangter’s portrait in Terry Keenan’s interesting publication In Safe Hands: Presidents of the Port Melbourne Football Club shows a really wild beard, though it is more modest in the photograph from the Port Phillip City collection.